Zynga Inc. [ZNGA] – Increased bearish sentiment favors ZNGA the most

 Turning to investigate this organization’s capital structure, Zynga Inc. [ZNGA] has generated a Total Debt to Total Equity ratio of 36.27.
 Similarly, its Total Debt to Total Capital is 26.62, while its Total Debt to Total Assets stands at 19.57.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is -16.04, and its Long-Term Debt to Total Capital is 35.47.

 Similarly, this company’s Receivables Turnover is 11.41 and its Total Asset Turnover is 0.46.
-This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 1.99.
+This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.99 and its Current Ratio is 1.99.
+This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

 Conclusion: Is Zynga Inc. [ZNGA] a Reliable Buy?